itsafrahsaad/pawmart-ecommerce/README.md

 - Product listing from a MySQL database
 - Shopping cart functionality
 - Checkout flow
-- Server-side rendering using EJS
+- Server side rendering using EJS

 ## Technologies Used
 - Node.js